 Online video has become an increasingly popular advertising channel, with many marketers shifting budgets from TV to fund those efforts (see here, here, and here).
 Such a response might imply that traditional TV consumption is falling off a cliff, succumbing to the soaring rise of online video.
 While TV and online video consumption are no doubt linked, looking only at their isolated trends can prove misleading, masking what continues to be a vast gap in consumption.

 But viewing numbers continue to favor traditional TV by a large margin.
 Overall, Americans aged 2 and up watched 31-and-three-quarter hours of TV per week during Q2, or more than 4-and-half-hours per day.
-By contrast, Americans watched exactly one hour of video online or on a mobile phone per week during the same period.
+By contrast, Americans watched exactly one hour of video online or on a mobile phone per week during the same period, per Nielsen’s count.

 There is no doubt also that video viewing figures differ heavily when sorting by age group.
 But the vast gap still holds true even among youth, who are gradually watching less TV.
-For example, during Q2, 18-24-year-olds watched roughly 21-and-a-half hours of traditional TV per week.
+For example, during Q2, 18-24-year-olds watched roughly 21-and-a-half hours of traditional TV per week, according to Nielsen.
 How much time did they spend watching video on the internet or on a mobile phone, combined?
 Less than 2 hours.

 Interestingly, the combined online viewing figure for 18-24-year-olds (1 hour and 54 minutes, to be exact) is down from Q1 consumption (2 hours and 32 minutes combined), although it’s slightly up from 1 hour and 45 minutes at the same time last year.

 Here’s an interactive chart comparing traditional TV viewership with online video and mobile video viewing, using 9 quarters of data, averaged among the entire population (not just users of each medium):